 (From Old Corral collection)

-Above from left to right are Sarah Padden, Emmett Lynn (as "Uncle Ezra"), Eddie Dean, Jennifer Holt and Al LaRue in his days before becoming 'Lash' in this lobby card from the Cinecolor SONG OF OLD WYOMING (PRC, 1945), Dean's first starring western.
+Left to right are Sarah Padden, Emmett Lynn (as "Uncle Ezra"), Eddie Dean, Jennifer Holt and Al LaRue - in his days before becoming 'Lash' - in a lobby card from the Cinecolor SONG OF OLD WYOMING (PRC, 1945), Dean's first starring western.

 (Courtesy of Les Adams)

 L-to-R are Don Kay "Little Brown Jug" Reynolds (as Little Beaver), Jim Bannon, and Emmett Lynn (as "Buckskin Blodgett") in a scene from RIDE, RYDER, RIDE (Eagle Lion, 1949), the first of four Red Ryder adventures that starred Jim Bannon.
 All four were filmed in two-strip Cinecolor.

 There is controversy on whether Emmett was hired to play the drunken "Uncle Birdie Steptoe" in the Robert Mitchum THE NIGHT OF THE HUNTER (Paul Gregory Productions/United Artists, 1955).
 There's a documentary on the film and includes some dailies with Lynn in that role.
 More on this question can be found in a box further down on this webpage.